qiaoqiao2323/robot-speech-intelligibility/README.md

 For any further questions, do not hesitate to contact Qiaoqiao[dot]Ren[at]ugent[dot]be or Yuanbo[dot]Hou[at]ugent[dot]be.
 You can also always raise an issue in the repository.

-## Demos

-Finally, you can also run a live demo of the system on a physical (or virtual) Furhat robot.

 <!--<script> window.scroll(0,100000) </script> -->